-Details about our locomotives and rolling stock is here, and we pride ourselves in provided a day out to suit all the family so we have lots of suggestions of other local attractions that you may wish to explore while in the area.
+We pride ourselves in provided a day out to suit all the family so we have lots of suggestions of other local attractions that you may wish to explore while in the area.

 Directions, Parking and Public Transport options are all outlined on the find us page.
 There is very limited parking available at the stations, with priority given to blue badge / disabled customers.
 Please drive and park with care, avoid blocking access and with consideration of our neighbours.

-Visitors with disabilities: We are able to accommodate visitors with disabilities and in wheelchairs.
+We are able to accommodate visitors with disabilities and in wheelchairs.
 Our Railway Access Statement - Policy for Disabled People is available to view online.
 Please do not hesitate to seek assistance from our friendly staff, who are here to help you enjoy your visit.

 We are pleased to offer a family friendly attraction for all ages.
 We ask that during your journey families with prams and pushchairs store these in the Guards carriage to ensure that they do not hinder safe access along the train or inconvenience other visitors.
 Carry chairs can be accommodated within the train.
 Please speak to a member of platform staff to seek assistance and guidance to locate the Guards compartment in your train.
 We regret that we are only able to accept folded pushchairs on the heritage bus services, due to the limited space available in these heritage vehicles.

 Bicycles Cyclists visiting the railway are most welcome, and there are a number of interesting and picturesque routes to cycle in the area.
 We are currently investigating adding cycle racks to our stations.
 Cyclists are asked to seek assistance from a member of staff before securing their bikes on EOR property to ensure these do not cause an obstruction.
 Cyclists may take their bikes on our trains, placing bikes in the Guards compartment for the duration of the journey.
 Please seek assistance from our platform staff at the station if you wish to take your bike on the train.
-There is no charge to take bikes on our trains but please be aware that during special events, space may be limited and we may not be able to accommodate cycles on some services.
+There is no charge to take bikes aboard, but please be aware that during special events, space may be limited and we may not be able to accommodate cycles on some services.

 Any items left at the railway will be stored for 28 days from the date of discovery, except for any perishable items, which are disposed of after 24 hours.
 If the item appears suspicious and is believed to be a security threat we reserve the right to contact the Police to seek their assistance with its recovery and disposal.
 If you accidentally drop an item off the platform, or from the window of one of our trains during your visit, please contact a member of staff for assistance.
 Please do not attempt to retrieve the item yourself as you will be putting yourself in danger.
 Please contact 01277 365 200 if you believe you have been unfortunate enough to misplace an item of property during your visit.
 We appreciate a donation to be made to the railway for items being claimed to help support the work of the volunteers.
 If an item remains unclaimed after 28 days we will dispose of it either through our nominated charity or, if the item is of no use to them, it is disposed of as rubbish.

 Further details on group travel is available on the Group Travel page of our website.